7 Best Python Libraries for Data Science Job You Should Explore

 1. Here is an example where I have plotted memory management stats and reference count using Matplotlib.

-Scipy is the Python ecosystem or a collection of open source Python packages.
-As the name depicts, the packages include most of the data science related libraries and used for scientific computing.
+Scipy is the Python ecosystem or a collection of open-source Python packages.
+As the name depicts, the packages include most of the data science-related libraries and are used for scientific computing.

-Apart from data science, it also includes the module for image processing.
+Apart from data science, it also includes a module for image processing.

-Scikit-learn is again Python module which is built on top of the NumPy, SciPy, and Matplotlib.
+Scikit-learn is again Python module that is built on top of NumPy, SciPy, and Matplotlib.
 This module is especially known for machine learning.

-There are various machine learning algorithms which are very easy to code with Scikit-learn module.
+There are various machine learning algorithms that are very easy to code with the Scikit-learn module.

 Again, it is open source.
 You can give it a try.

-Anaconda is the Python distribution, especially build for data analysis and data science.
+Anaconda is the Python distribution, specially built for data analysis and data science.
 It is open source and free to use by anyone.

 This Python distribution includes all the important Python libraries you need for Data Science.
 If you install Anaconda on your system, you hardly need to install Python packages explicitly for Data Science.

-Conda is package manager for Anaconda.
+Conda is a package manager for Anaconda.
 This Python distribution comes with many preinstalled Python packages.

-So, you can easily install or update or remove any module anytime in Anaconda using both pip and Conda.
+So, you can easily install, update, or remove any module anytime in Anaconda using both pip and Conda.

 Even if you are a beginner, you can find the various TensorFlow tutorials on its official website.

-To give a kick start learning for Data Scientist job, I would suggest you install Python on your system.
+To give a kick start to learning for a Data Scientist job, I would suggest you install Python on your system.

-I would recommend you to install Python 3 as its new and you will have continuous support and update.
+I would recommend you install Python 3 as it’s new and you will have continuous support and update.
 If you already have installed Python 2 and if you are comfortable running it, you are good to go.

-All the mentioned libraries support for both Python versions.
+All the mentioned libraries support both Python versions.

 Install Jupyter on your system.
 It is the best IDE you should have for Data Science.
 With this tool, you can run your Python code inside the browser.

-If you look at above all the Python modules for Data Science, you can clearly see; Numpy, Pandas, and Matplotlib are the main and core python modules.
+If you look at above all the Python modules for Data Science, you can see; that Numpy, Pandas, and Matplotlib are the main and core Python modules.
 Based on them, other modules are developed.

 For a quick start, focus on 3 things.

-I know, to mastering Data Science you need to explore so many python libraries.
-One of the biggest problems with Python is to managing dependencies among multiple Python modules.
+I know, that to master Data Science you need to explore many Python libraries.
+One of the biggest problems with Python is managing dependencies among multiple Python modules.

-If you don’t want to mess with your other Python work and to keep Python setup separate for Data Science, I would recommend you to create a Python virtual environment.
+If you don’t want to mess with your other Python work and to keep Python setup separate from Data Science, I would recommend you create a Python virtual environment.

-If you get any issue while handling Python libraries in a virtual environment, it will not hamper your existing Python environment.
+If you get any issues while handling Python libraries in a virtual environment, it will not hamper your existing Python environment.

-So be on the safer side, use the Python virtual environment.
+So be on the safer side, and use the Python virtual environment.

 This is all about Python libraries for data science.
 It is vast and there are so many things to explore and to learn.
-If you have any question, I would like to discuss in the comment section.
-Shootout your query.
+If you have any questions, I would like to discuss them in the comment section.
+Shoot out your query.

 Till then, enjoy playing with Data!